 Visitation Plan and FAQ

-The Glen and Rainier Grove (Webster): Visitation pending for 8/26/20
+The Glen and Rainier Grove (Webster): Visitation is allowed.

 Frequently Asked Questions: Visitation at St. Ann’s Community

 Q: Can I visit my loved one more than once per week?

 Q: Can more than 2 people visit at one time?

 A: Yes.
 However, visitors must adhere to social distancing; please limit the number of visitors at one time to enable this.

 Q: What are the age restrictions for visitation?

 A: Visitors under the age of 18 must be accompanied by an adult 18 years of age or older.

 Q: Does the visitation guidance apply to residents who are at the end of life?